Amarachijoy/Exploring-pain-in-MS/README.md

 # Key Learnings
 ## Technical Skills
 - Installing and using different R packages for data manipulation and analysis.
-- Understanding and applying different data manipulations for each research questions.
+- Understanding and applying different data manipulations for each research question.
 - Extracting key findings from analytical results
 - Applying statistical tests to determine the significance and normality of results.
 - Create tables and posters and visualise data with ggplot2 to highlight key findings.